Joe2308/milestone-1-test-run/README.md

 # UX

-## UX Mock Ups
+## UX Mock Ups:
 To keep in line with the syle expected from weddings and corporate events I have kept the website design simple and clean with the main background being white with black text that is well spaced.
-I have relied on exciting images of live music and red theme for the call to action buttons.
+I have relied on exciting images of live music and a red theme for the call to action buttons.
-I have used fixed scrolling navigation menu to minimize user scrolling
+I have used a fixed scrolling navigation menu to minimize user scrolling

-The following link shows the mockups designed using balsamiq. [wireframes](/assets/wireframes/mockups.pdf)
+The following link shows the mockups designed using [Balsamiq wireframes](/assets/wireframes/mockups.pdf)

-### User Stories
+### User Stories:
 1. #### Companies - that are looking to book exciting corporate entertainment for an upcoming social or team building event.
 1. #### Wedding couples - that are looking to book great live entertainment for their wedding reception.
-1. #### Fans and followers - that know the band and have been to previous events but would like to find out more about the band and where to find and follow us on social media.
+1. #### Fans and followers - that know the band and have been to previous events but would like to find out more about the band and where to find and follow them on social media.

 ## User story 1 - Corporate Bookings
-From research many of small to medium size companies hold up to 3 social events and 10 team building events each business year.
+From research many small to medium size companies hold up to 3 social events and 10 team building events each business year.
 These can range from gala dinners to motivational speaking and of course the annual Christmas Party.

 Each of these events require appropriate professional entertainment.
 The purpose of the website is to provide information on the band's experience with corporate entertainment while also showing the user a live video of the band in action entertaining at a large function.
-This shows the user they have come to right place and our band is the only band for their event.
+This shows the user they have come to right place and this band is the only band for their event.

 From here the site will simply guide the user to fill out a contact form and proceed with a swift booking of the band based on availability.
 I understand that corporate users are very busy and have other commitments to their day, the